synthetik-technologies/blastfoam/README.md

 Burst patches have been added to allow for the breaking of internal faces based on a given criteria.

 The setRefinedField utility has been expanded to include the option to set zones and sets based on the given regions.
+All field types are now able to be set using defaultValues and regions.

 Time integration now supports restarting of time steps which is useful for FSI cases.